 Chandreyee loves to dance.
 Even though she came to it somewhat late in life (i.e., in college and graduate school).
 Starting with contradancing in Maine, to ballroom in Nebraska, and finally to ITS (improvisational tribal style) belly dance.
 And since she found ITS, she has been addicted.
 The idea behind tribal belly dance is amazing – you learn a physical language, starting with simple words and moving to complex constructions.
 But once you learn it, you can go anywhere and dance with anyone who also speaks this same language of ITS.
 She started with Benu in Lincoln, NE, one of the first ITS dance companies in the midwest, and eventually joined Troupe Sicorae (a play on Terpsichore – one of the nine muses, associated with dance).
 In Tucson, she teaches two high energy classes each week on Saturday.
 Come join her!

-The one hour class will take place on Sunday mornings at 10:30 a.m. beginning February 2, 2014 and will consist of technique and short combos.
+Dawn Formoe teaches a beginner belly dance class as well as directing a performance troupe at Belly Dance Tucson.
+The one hour beginner class will take place on Sunday mornings and will consist of technique and short combos.

-Dawn has a diverse background in belly dance having trained under Daniella Vandobben (a former student of Ava Fleming), Gina Gonzalez, Mahin, Jess Walker, and of course, Ava Fleming.
+Dawn has a diverse background in belly dance having trained under Daniella Vandobben (a former student of Ava Fleming), Gina Gonzalez, Mahin, Jess Walker, Ava Fleming.
 She has also participated in Intensives with Tito the Great Egyptian Master of Dance, not to mention many other Greats in the industry.
-Dawn has been dancing in The Opal Collective for approximately three years.
-About a year and a half ago, Ava and Dawn created the Fire Opal Collective in an effort to bring Ava closer to Tucson, and continuing on the path of growth the Fire Opals will be adding a student troupe.
-Auditions will be announced soon.
+Dawn has a passion and love for this dance form that she is excited to pass on to her students.

 Jamie will be teaching movement for pregnancy starting February 8th.
 Her photo and bio are coming soon!